maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ q \exp(t v),\quad t\in\RR $$

 are geodesic curves (and all geodesics are of this form).
-We can obtain geodesic curves joining two unit quaternions as follows:
+We can obtain geodesic curves joining two unit quaternions $$a, b \in S^3$$ as follows:

 $$ f(t) = a\exp\block{t \log\block{ \inv{a} b } } $$

-This is generally referred to as the *spherical linear interpolation*, or SLERP.
+This is generally referred to as the *spherical linear interpolation*, or SLERP, and is used to interpolate the corresponding rotations.

 # Misc.